tajemniktv/rethinking-voxels/README.md

 To install this shaderpack, you need to have minecraft 1.19.2 and a shader loader (either [Iris](https://irisshaders.net) (recommended) or [OptiFine](https://optifine.net)).
 Please do not report bugs that occur when running the shaderpack on testing versions of either shader loader.

-Once you have a shader loader installed, you can either clone this repository into your shaderpacks folder, or, if you are viewing this through the github repository's webpage, click on the green button labeled `Code`, then select the bottom-most option called `Download ZIP` and place the downloaded file into your shaderpacks folder.
+Once you have a shader loader installed, you can either clone this repository into your shaderpacks folder, or download it from [Modrinth](https://modrinth.com/shader/rethinking-voxels)

 you can find your shaderpacks folder by opening minecraft with Iris or OptiFine installed, navigating to `Options` -> `Video Settings` -> `Shader Packs` -> `Open Shader Pack Folder`.
 If you are using Iris, you can also drag-and-drop the zip file in the shader selection menu to install it.